Reichsbank

 The Reichsbank (/de/; lit.
 'Bank of the Reich') was the central bank of the German Empire from 1876 until the end of Nazi Germany in 1945.

 Background

 The monetary institutions in Germany had been unsuited for its economic development for several decades before unification.
 In the Kingdom of Prussia, the Bank of Prussia had been established in 1847 and, in the aftermath of the revolution of 1848, five additional banks had been granted a note-issuance privilege (the Berliner Kassenverein, Kölnische Privatbank, Magdeburger Privatbank, Ritterschaftliche Privatbank in Pommern at Stettin, and Städtische Bank in Breslau), but that was still insufficient to sustain adequate monetary conditions.
-By 1851, 9 banks in the whole of Germany (not including Austria) were chartered to issue banknotes, known as Notenbanken.
+By 1851, 9 banks in the whole of Germany (not including Austria), known as Notenbanken, were chartered to issue banknotes.
 In addition, most German states - with the only exceptions of Lippe and the Hanseatic cities of Bremen, Hamburg and Lübeck - issued government paper money without the intermediation of an issuing bank.